These guides will help you get started building your own Glimmer app and components!

 You can follow their installation instructions to get set up.

-To generate new projects, we will need an experimental feature that is only available in the Beta release channel.
+To generate new projects, we will need Ember CLI.

-To install Ember CLI Beta, run the following command:
+To install Ember CLI, run the following command:

 Alternatively, you can do: